Eye makeup trends have a long and surprising history. Read on to learn more!

 One of the earliest examples of the use of eyeshadow in the ancient world can be found in ancient Egypt.
 A substance known as kohl (made by grinding stibnite) was used to accentuate the eyes of royalty.
-Apparently, in Egyptian culture, it was believed that kohl allowed the Egyptians to emulate the appearance of their gods, and so it had a kind of religious significance.
+Apparently, in Egyptian culture, it was believed that kohl allowed the Egyptians to emulate the appearance of their gods.
+So it had a kind of religious significance.

-Before long, the trend spread to Rome and Greece, where women began to wear eyeshadow simply for the sake of beauty (as opposed to religious reasons).
-Eventually, eyeshadow spread to India and the Middle East, where it was largely worn by wealthier women due to its high price.
+Before long, the trend spread to Rome and Greece.
+There, women began to wear eyeshadow simply for the sake of beauty (as opposed to religious reasons).
+Eventually, eyeshadow spread to India and the Middle East.
+However, it was largely worn by wealthier women due to its high price.

 Cosmetics were seen as something to be applied in private, usually in a small room where men were forbidden from entering.
 Female slaves called cosmetae would adorn their mistresses with makeup, perfume and jewellery.

-But during the later part of the Roman era, Christian women would avoid any kinds of cosmetics with the belief that they should be pleased enough with the looks God gave them.
+But during the later part of the Roman era, Christian women would avoid any kinds of cosmetics.
+That was based on the belief that they should be pleased enough with the looks God gave them.
+Oh, and also that sexual seduction was wrong.

 Overall, throughout the centuries of their reign, the Romans thought big, wide eyes framed by dark eyebrows that almost met in the centre were the chicest look.
 Brows were darkened with antimony or soot and then extended them inward.
 Plucking didn’t begin until the 1st century BCE to tidy the overall eye makeup look.